brongan/SpartaCraft/docs/proposal.md

         - Baseline: We expect a naive agent to die with in ~5 seconds depending on our enemy and environement specifics.
         - Human Score: The team will each do 10 runs of the mission and compute long a human can survive in our gladiator arena environment.
         - Improvement: We expect the agent to lower the time to kill all enemies to within an order of magnitude of a human depending on the environment.

+For qualitative analysis, we would like to get close/surpass Human Score levels for each mission type.

 ## Appointment
 Monday, April 22